-The best way to keep your cupcakes light and fluffy is to be very careful not to over mix the batter.
+The best way to keep your cupcakes light and fluffy is to be careful not to over-mix the batter.

 To test for doneness, insert a toothpick into the center of a cupcake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cupcakes need to bake longer.